Famous Irish outlaws, highwaymen, cowboys, pirates, and gangsters have broken and evaded the law throughout America and the Wild West for centuries.

 Grace O'Malley, famous Irish sea pirate of the 16th century.
 Her fame became so great that Queen Elizabeth I summoned her to London in order to meet her.
 The Broadway Show The Pirate Queen was based on her life.

 He was an Irish highwayman, the most famous of that era.
-His family in Kilkenny had their lands taken from them by the English, and Freney took to highway robberies to get revenge.
+Freney's family in Kilkenny had their lands taken from them by the English, and he took to highway robberies to get revenge.
 Pursued all over Ireland, he managed to escape into exile but his body was later brought back to Kilkenny where he is still alive in the folk memory.

 He was a leading underworld figure in Manhattan, most notable for his involvement in organized crime during Prohibition.
 He also ran the famous Cotton Club and was a leading boxing promoter in the 1930s.
 Though English born, his parents were both from Ireland.

 (July 8, 1892 – November 10, 1924)